ralf-it/robertgrzelka.pl/docs/blog/azure/azure-aks-cert-manager-azure-dns-letsencrypt/index.md

-# Kubernetes Cert Manager generate TLS Cert with Azure DNS and Letsencrypt
+# Azure AKS use Cert Manager to generate TLS Cert with Azure DNS and Letsencrypt

 # Kubernetes Cert Manager with Azure DNS and LetsEncrypt